debbiect246/caribbean-recipes/README.md

 ## Credits
 We would like to give credit to the following individuals, organizations, and resources that have contributed to the project or provided inspiration:
-- 🙌 Deborah_alumni for deployment, back-end, presentation video and content.
-- 🙌 Devan_Cadman_4P for front-end, logo, favicon and Tailwind Skills.
-- 🙌 Johnny_5p for being scrum master, back-end and readme.
-- 🙌 Alfredo Morieri_5P for full-stack, content ideas and loads of effort!
-- 🙌 Efren_Andablo for project idea, sourcing content, sourcing images and for readme.

 ### Media
-- All images in Rainbow Warriors were sourced and taken from 🌐 [Unsplash.com](https://unsplash.com/) and 🌐 [Pexels.com](https://www.pexels.com/).
+- All images in Rainbow Warriors were sourced and taken from
-- The logo was created by
-- The original logo used as a base for our logo was sourced from 🌐 [Flaticon.com - Rainbow Icon](https://www.flaticon.com/free-icon/rainbow_5176055).
-- The logo was turned into a Favicon by using 🌐 [Real favicon generator](https://realfavicongenerator.net/)
-- The original logo used as a base for our logo was sourced from 🌐 [Flaticon.com - Rainbow Icon](https://www.flaticon.com/free-icon/rainbow_5176055).
+- The original logo used as a base for the  logo was sourced from
 - The logo was turned into a Favicon by using 🌐 [Real favicon generator](https://realfavicongenerator.net/)